LittleSilvr/RS2_3D_Printed_Robot/README.md

 # 3D Printed Robotic Arm - RS2

-Features:
+## Features:

-The 3D Printed Robotic Arm - RS2 is a powerful and versatile robotic arm that offers the following features:
+The 3D Printed Robotic Arm - RS2 is a compact and affordable robotic arm that offers the following features:

-- Impressive reach: With a reach of 0.5m, the RS2 can access a wide range of areas, making it perfect for a variety of applications.
+- Reach: With a reach of 0.5m, the RS2 can access objects in its immediate vicinity, making it suitable for small-scale applications.
-- High capacity: The arm can carry up to 0.5kg, making it capable of lifting and manipulating a range of objects.
+- Capacity: The arm can carry up to 0.5kg, making it capable of lifting and manipulating small objects.
-- Computer vision compatibility: The RS2 is compatible with computer vision software, allowing it to be programmed to recognize and interact with objects in its environment.
+- Compatibility with computer vision software: The RS2 can be programmed to work with computer vision software, enabling it to detect and interact with objects in its environment.
 - Modular, parametric limbs: The RS2's limbs are designed to be easily modified and customized to suit your specific needs.
-You can adjust the arm's length, strength, and other parameters as needed.
+You can adjust the arm's length, and other parameters as needed.
-- Fully 3D printed: The entire RS2 arm can be 3D printed using most household 3D printers, making it an affordable and accessible option for robotics enthusiasts.
+- Fully 3D printed: The entire RS2 arm can be 3D printed using most household 3D printers, making it an affordable and accessible option for robotics enthusiasts and small businesses.

-Prerequisites:
+## Prerequisites:

 Before getting started, make sure you have the following prerequisites installed: